-Leader of the House, Minister Indranee Rajah, on the Obituary on the Late Mr Palaniappan s/o Arumugum
+Leader of the House, Minister Indranee Rajah, on the Obituary for the Late Mr Palaniappan s/o Arumugum

-Leader of the House, Minister Indranee Rajah, on the Obituary on the Late Mr Palaniappan s/o Arumugum on 10 May 2023.
+Leader of the House, Minister Indranee Rajah, on the obituary for the late Mr Palaniappan s/o Arumugum on 10 May 2023.

 Mr Deputy Speaker, every time a Member speaks in this Chamber, 3 other voices speak too – that of our translators, simultaneously translating our speeches into the other official languages.
 Today, one of those voices is silent.
 Last week, Members were greatly saddened to learn of the passing of our Tamil translator, Mr Palaniappan s/o Arumugum, on 4th May 2023.